dan-amoroso/git-sub/CONTRIBUTING.md

 I would appreciate both contributions and feedback in any form.

-The only right I reserve over pull-request process is to ask plenty of question for learning purposes.
+The only right I reserve over pull-requests is to ask plenty of questions for learning purposes.